vipul2097/SPEMiniProject/README.md

 ### Dockerfile
 This is a Dockerfile that defines how to build a Docker image for running a Java application.
 Here's a breakdown of what each line does:

-FROM openjdk - This line sets the base image for the Docker image to be built.
+FROM openjdk:11 - This line sets the base image for the Docker image to be built.
 In this case, it's an official OpenJDK 11 image from Docker Hub.

 COPY ./target/MiniProject-1.0-SNAPSHOT-jar-with-dependencies.jar ./ - This line copies the MiniProject-1.0-SNAPSHOT-jar-with-dependencies.jar file from the ./target directory (relative to the Dockerfile) into the root directory of the Docker image.